-Course Description

-A broad range of derivative products are examined with a primary focus on how to use these for the management of financial risks.
+Course Description A broad range of derivative products are examined with a primary focus on how to use these for the management of financial risks.
 The course introduces standard models of pricing forward, futures and options on diverse underlying assets.
 The course then explores hedging methods to conduct risk management for business operations, speculative trades, and issued financial instruments.
 After completing this course students will be familiar with derivatives valuation and their use in risk management.

-Contact Hours

-Workshop:

-Face to Face on Campus

-3 hour(s) per week for 12 weeks

-Unit Weighting

-10 units

-Assumed Knowledge Workload

-GSBS6140 Investment Analysis

-Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course.

-Please refer to the course CANVAS site for details of teaching staff for ALL course offerings.
-The primary contact for courses is the Course Coordinator, whose details are listed on the course CANVAS site.
+Contact Hours Workshop: Face to Face on Campus 2 hour(s) per week for 12 weeks Unit Weighting 10 units Assumed Knowledge GSBS6140 Investment Analysis Workload Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course. rse CANVAS site for details of teaching staff for ALL course contact for courses is the Course Coordinator, whose details are Student Consultation A minimum of one (1) hour of consultation per week.

-Student Consultation

-A minimum of one (1) hour of consultation per week.
 Please see course CANVAS site for details on time and location.

-Course Learning Outcomes

-On successful completion of this course, students will be able to:

-- 1. Analyse and price diverse derivatives products to generate an optimal risk management strategy; - 2.
-Demonstrate critical thinking, analytical and problem-solving skills in the context of derivatives pricing and hedging practice; - 3.
-Explain the binomial model and its extension in continuous time to the Black-Scholes model; and - 4.
-Demonstrate an understanding of pricing forwards, futures and options contracts.
+Course Learning On successful completion of this course, students will be able to: Outcomes Analyse and price diverse derivatives products to generate an optimal risk management strategy; 2.
+Demonstrate critical thinking, analytical and problem-solving skills in the context of derivatives pricing and hedging practice; 3.
+Explain the binomial model and its extension in continuous time to the Black-Scholes model; and Demonstrate an understanding of pricing forwards, futures and options contracts.

-COURSE